How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Durability might not be the first thing that comes to mind when you’re choosing a walking sock.
 But, rest assured that performance and durability are closely related.
 Socks that are designed intentionally to hug the foot and not shift around will last longer because there is less friction wearing them down.

 At Darn Tough, we know that durability goes beyond socks just lasting a long time.
-We believe truly durable socks should stay comfortable and maintain their supportive performance fit day after day - mile after mile.
+We truly believe that the most durable socks should stay comfortable and maintain their supportive performance fit day after day - mile after mile.
 When you’re really racking up the miles (we’re looking at you long distance walkers), this is the kind of durability that won’t let you down.

 Great Fit, No Team Seam